const-dev/pylori/README.md

 `PAGES` could be a single page number or a range to page numbers in the format of `a-b` without spaces in between.
 For example, `PAGES` could be `1-3` or `3-1` which are equivalent to `1 2 3` and `3 2 1` respectively.
-If `PAGES` is omitted, all the pages of the PDF slides are generated.
+If `PAGES` is omitted, all pages
+of PDF slides are generated.
-`DENSITY` is the density of the images to generate.
+`DENSITY` is the density of images to generate.

 Examples